cloudify-cosmo/docs.getcloudify.org/content/kubernetes/dashboard.md

 ## Installation

-Execute the _Kubernetes Dashboard Blueprint_ from your Cloudify Manager.
+To execute the _Kubernetes Dashboard Blueprint_ on your Cloudify Manager, run this command from the Cloudify CLI:

-_You can use your Cloudify CLI to execute this:_

 ```shell
 cfy install \